CCA-Public/digital-archives-manual/guides/administration.md

 Before using the scripts:
 * Clone the `archivematica-devtools` repo to your home folder on the pipeline server
 * Change paths in the scripts to point to correct locations

+<a name="deletingaips"></a>
+## Deleting AIPs not indexed on a pipeline

+To send a deletion request for an AIP that is not currently indexed on an Archivematica pipeline, ssh into the Storage Service VM and run the following curl command, replacing all values in < > with the appropriate information:

+`curl -X POST -H "Content-Type: application/json" -H "Authorization: ApiKey <SS user>:<SS user API key>" -d '{"event_reason":"<reason for deletion>","pipeline":"<UUID to pipeline to send deletion from>","user_id":<integer pipeline user primary key>,"user_email":"<email to send deletion notice to>"}' <SS URL>/api/v2/file/<AIP UUID>/delete_aip/`

 <a name="locations"></a>
 ## Adding new storage locations